darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 ![Attack Distribution by Year](https://github.com/darkawesome/blog/blob/main/content/img/Cyber-Analysis/attacks_distribution_by_year.gif?raw=true)

-## Number of Attacks per Year
-The histogram has shown an upward trend in attack counts per year.
-There will be a significant increase in the number of attacks in 2019-2020 and again in 2021-2022.
-On both occasions, we saw about a 50% increase in the number of attacks.
-With a median of 952, it seems as though the number of attacks per year that will be observed in the coming years will increase as well.

 ## Attack Distribution by Year
 ## 2014
 Criminal actors (light blue) are widespread, especially in North America, parts of Latin America, and scattered regions in Asia.
 This indicates that cybercrime was a prominent issue globally, likely involving financial motives.
 Hacktivists (red) are primarily concentrated in isolated areas, particularly in Europe, showing that politically or socially motivated cyber activities had specific regional impacts.Nation-state actors (dark green) are notably present in East Asia, parts of the Middle East, and North America.
 This suggests that certain governments were already engaged in cyber operations, possibly for espionage or strategic gains.
 Undetermined actors (light green) are also present in various regions, indicating that some areas faced cyber activities without clear attribution.